kbronstein56/Black-Box-Optimizer/README.md

 ## PMM-Specific Optimizations

-For users working on plasma metamaterial (PMM) optical computing experiments, the `pmm_optimizations` folder contains specialized scripts that implement the detailed hardware control, parameter mapping (e.g., using the Drude model), and experimental routines tailored to your setup.
+For users working on plasma metamaterial (PMM) optical computing experiments, the `PMM_scripts` folder contains specialized scripts that implement the detailed hardware control, parameter mapping (e.g., using the Drude model), and experimental routines tailored to your setup.

 *Note: Additional packages such as `minimalmodbus` or your hardware-specific modules are required for real experiments.
 For simulation, the package uses `FakePMMInSitu`.*